 The Company uses the 2013 Internal Control - Integrated Framework published by The Committee of Sponsoring Organizations of the Treadway Commission as the basis for assessing its ICFR.
-Management performed an evaluation of the Company's ICFR and concluded that, as at September 30, 2023, ICFR were designed and operating effectively so as to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
+Management performed an evaluation of the Company's ICFR and concluded that, as at September 30, 2024, ICFR was effective.